 Modern music: Recent compositions for classical guitar

-Music written after the second half of the 20th century till today is classified as Modern.
+Music written after the second half of the 20th century is classified as Modern.
 For the classical guitar, it started with the famous work of Nocturnal by Benjamin Britten.
 Many talented composers have taken the guitar forward by giving it a rich repertoire including Antonio Lauro, Roland Dyens, Toru Takemitsu, Leo Brouwer, Sergio Assad and Andrew York.

 Repertoire suggestions for the intermediate guitarist from the Modern period: